Legal Planning For Special Needs Children:

 The answers to all of these questions are found in the pages of our free guide, “Legal Planning For Special Needs Children”.
-While each legal situation is as unique as your child, Steve Worrall, senior estate planning, special needs and probate lawyer at The Manely Firm, P.C., wrote this guide as a basic overview for busy parents who simply need a roadmap towards creating a worry-free future.
+While each legal situation is as unique as your child, Steve Worrall, estate planning, special needs and probate lawyer at Georgia Estate Plan: Worrall Law LLC, wrote this guide as a basic overview for busy parents who simply need a roadmap towards creating a worry-free future.

 Simply fill out the form below to access your digital e-book where you will discover: